weebi/micro-preview/README.md

 A very simple plugin for the [Micro](https://github.com/zyedidia/micro) editor to preview markdown using [Pandoc](https://github.com/jgm/pandoc).

 Pandoc is also the only external dependency needed to run this plugin.
-I have not tested this with anything else than version 2.0.11 of Micro, so your mileage might vary.
+I've mainly used and tested this using the latest versions of Micro, so your mileage might vary on other versions.

 ## Installation